 2. Compatibility with Foreign Policy Objectives.
 Whether the controls are compatible with the foreign policy objectives of the United States and with overall U.S. policy toward the country or the proscribed end-use subject to the controls.

 3. Reaction of Other Countries.
 Whether the reaction of other countries to the extension of such export controls by the United States is likely to render the controls ineffective in achieving the intended foreign policy purpose or to be counterproductive to other U.S. foreign policy interests.

 This section discusses the results of consultations with industry leading to the extension or imposition of controls.
-In an October 13, 2005, Federal Register notice (70 FR 59678), the Department of Commerce solicited comments from industry on the effectiveness of U.S. foreign policy-based export controls.
-Comments were solicited from all six of the Department’s Technical Advisory Committees, as well as from the President’s Export Council Subcommittee on Export Administration.
-Comments also were solicited from the public via the BIS website.
-The comment period closed on November 14, 2005, and four comments were received.
-A detailed review of all comments received can be found in Appendix I.
+In an October 23, 2006 , Federal Register notice (71 FR 62065), the Department of Commerce solicited comments from industry on the effectiveness of U.S. foreign policy-based export controls.
+In addition, comments were solicited from the public via the BIS website.
+Comments from the Department’s six Technical Advisory Committees and the President’s Export Council Subcommittee on Export Administration are solicited on an ongoing basis and are not specific to this report.
+The comment period closed on November 22, 2006 , and three comments were received.
+A detailed review of all public comments received can be found in Appendix I.

 This section reflects consultations on the controls with countries that cooperate with the United States on multilateral controls and with other countries as appropriate.